 Romans 6:4 says, “We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.”
 And verse 6 continues that, “We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.”

 Therefore, the Gospel also frees us from the POWER of sin!
-In Christ, we are no longer slaves to sin but have power, through His Spirit in us, to put to death the deeds and desires of our sinful nature.
+In Christ, we are no longer slaves to sin but have power, through God’s Spirit in us, to put to death the deeds and desires of our sinful nature.

 Because Jesus rose again, those who are united with him through faith will rise again on the Last Day—death no longer has the final say, the grave has lost its power and death has lost its sting (1 Corinthians 15:55-57).
 Because of Jesus’s death and resurrection, nothing can condemn or separate those who trust in him from the love of God (Romans 8:31-39).
 We are freed from the POWER of sin and progressively being transformed into His image day-by-day.